NISQ-compatible approximate quantum algorithm for unconstrained and constrained discrete optimization: Unconstrained Optimization

 \subsection{Quantum circuit for the QUBO}

-While most variational quantum algorithms~\cite{CerezoAndOthers2021} utilize a complete encoding, where each bit from the $n_c$ variables is represented by a single qubit, Ref.~\cite{Tan2020} proposed the amplitude encoding method.
+While most variational quantum algorithms~\cite{CerezoAndOthers2021} utilize a complete encoding where each bit from the $n_c$ variables is represented by a single qubit, Ref.~\cite{Tan2020} proposed an amplitude encoding method.
 It only needs a logarithmic number of register qubits plus some additional ancilla qubits to capture the correlations between the variables.
 In the simplest case of a single ancilla, the problem is reduced to minimal encoding.

 The quantum circuit for the minimal encoding scheme consisting of $\log{n_c}$ register qubits, one ancilla qubit, and $L$ layers of gates is presented in Fig.~\ref{qcn}.
 While a wide variety of gate layouts are possible, we design one where each layer consists of both variational single-qubit gates, $R_y(\theta)$, and the CNOT gates that connect all qubits in the array.
 This circuit is our ``Sequential-2QG'' ansatz.
+The expressibility of this ansatz is defined in Appendix~\ref{AppendixSecExpressibility} and analyzed in Sec.~\ref{subsec:AnsatzAnalysis}.

 The parameterized state of the variational circuit in the minimal encoding scheme is given by